Yes, you can use your Instant Pot to make sushi rice.

 - Can I freeze the rice?

 - More useful tips

 If you ever cooked sushi at home, you know that the secret to this meal stands in the rice.
 If the rice doesn’t have the right consistency or texture, the whole thing is ruined.

 Knowing this and the fact that an Instant Pot takes away the guesswork completely, it becomes the natural choice.
 If you use a rice cooker, you can’t set everything up as perfectly as you do with the Instant Pot.
 Also, the IP doesn’t need any checking up while cooking the rice - you just press Start and wait for it to finish.

 Why Do I Need to Rinse the Rice?

-If you take a look at the recipe, you’ll notice I start with rinsing the rice.
+If you take a look at the Instant Pot sushi rice recipe, you’ll notice I start with rinsing the rice.
 It’s a step I never skip because water removes the starch that usually sits on the surface of the rice grain and (if not removed) it gives that gummy texture.